ivan1993spb/snake-server/README.md

 ## Installation

-You can download server binary, build server from source and pull server docker image.
+You can download server binary, build server from source or pull server docker image.

 ### Download binary

 You can download binary from releases page: https://github.com/ivan1993spb/snake-server/releases

+Or using curl:

 * Setup variables *VERSION*, *PLATFORM* (darwin, linux or windows) and *ARCHITECTURE* (386 or amd64)
 * Use curl to download snake-server binary: `curl -sL https://github.com/ivan1993spb/snake-server/releases/download/${VERSION}/snake-server-${VERSION}-${PLATFORM}-${ARCHITECTURE} -o snake-server`

+Then:

-* Make binary executable with `chmod +x snake-server`
+* Make binary file executable with `chmod +x snake-server`
 * Move snake-server to `/usr/local/bin/`: `mv snake-server /usr/local/bin/`
 * Use `snake-server -h` to see usage information